 We strive to be an inclusive church that is vibrant and values the Anglican tradition of dynamic worship, music and thoughtful preaching.
-Regardless of where you are on your Spiritual Journey you are always welcome!
+Regardless of where you are on your Spiritual Journey you are invited into this community.

 St. Martin's is a community that is deeply rooted and formed by the theology, liturgy and tradition of the Book of Common Prayer while at the same time embracing the breadth and depth of the Anglican Tradition.
-Our liturgical life therefore uses both the Book of Common prayer (BCP) and the Book of Alternative Services (BAS).
+Our liturgical life therefore uses both the Book of Common prayer (BCP) and authorized Canadian Anglican and Lutheran resources.

-Because we believe church on Sunday morning is the most important experience in the week and is the one time when EVERYONE gathers together, we would be delighted to have your children and youth participate at both liturgies.
-It is their church too!
+Because we believe church on Sunday morning is the most important experience in the week and is the one time when everyone gathers together, we are delighted to have children and youth participate in liturgies.

 Our regular Sunday morning Services are as follows:

 No matter who you are, where you are from or what your past experiences may or may not have been spiritually, we hope that you will find a Spiritual home with us.
-There will be music, bread and wine; you should come!
+There will be music, bread and wine, and company.